Afan Forest Park – Visitor Centre, near Port Talbot

 It climbs out from the visitor centre car park to give a stunning trail, mixing the old with the new.

-Enjoy the combination of forest road climbs with some fantastic views, and flowing singletrack descents, plus some new steeper sections in the mix.
+Enjoy the combination of forest road climbs with some fantastic views, and flowing singletrack descents, plus some steeper sections in the mix.

 This trail can be demanding for less experienced riders and is exposed to bad weather on the higher ground.